addischang/STM32F4Discovery/README.md

 #STM32F4Discovery

 Hello there, this is a repository for STM32F429i Discovery.
-This repository records my practices.
+It records my programing practices of developing frameware for ARM Cortex M4 CPU.
 If you have any question or commit, please leave you message or sent to <addischang1991@gmail.com>, thank you so much.

 #The MIT license(MIT).